Hghrv/GDPR-Obfuscator/README.md

       "email_address": ['j.smith@email.com']
     }

-    Example of valid buckets and file key for automated terraform deployment from cli:
+    Example of valid bucket name and file key

-      export BUCKET_NAME='gdpr-data-storage'
-      export BUCKET_NAME_OUTPUT='gdpr-obfuscator-ouput'
-      export FILE_KEY='new_data/test_file.csv'
-      export OUTPUT_KEY='obfuscated_data/obfuscated-file.csv'
-      export OUTPUT_KEY_JSON='obfuscated_data/obfuscated-file.json'
-      export OUTPUT_KEY_PARQUET='obfuscated_data/obfuscated-file.parquet'
+      <bucket name>   'gdpr-data-storage'

+      <file key>      'new_data/test_file.csv'

+      <input path>          s3://{bucket_name}/{file_key}
+              or      s3://obfuscated_data/obfuscated-file.csv
+              or      s3://obfuscated_data/obfuscated-file.json
+              or      s3://obfuscated_data/obfuscated-file.parquet

+      <output path>   s3:/obfuscated_data/obfuscated-file.csv
+              or      s3://obfuscated_data/obfuscated-file.json
+              or      s3://obfuscated_data/obfuscated-file.parquet

-    (Note that  bucket names must be unique in AWS, so ensure to provide a unique identifiyer when setting the environmentvariables)
+    Note that  bucket names must be unique in AWS, so ensure to provide correct bucket name and input key and also make sure to retrieve the correct output path , for example 'obfuscated_data/obfuscated-file.csv' for .csv output.

     Also ensure to export the python path before running tests: export PYTHONPATH=$pwd

-    In summary, upload a file to the s3 input key and download the obfuscated result from the output s3, using aws_cli or a pre-configured AWS EventBridge.
+    In summary, upload a file (Csv, or Json, or Parquet format) to the s3 input key and download the obfuscated result (Csv/Json/Parquet) from the output s3, using aws_cli or a pre-configured AWS EventBridge with a runtime of less than a minute.
 More details on the following notes.

 ## Installation and configuration